Merced Brain Injury Lawyer

 Unfortunately, it is difficult to predict how a neurological injury or insult could develop; however, there are a few common causes of traumatic brain injuries that people should be aware of.
-Examples include:
+Some of the top causes of TBI include:

-Workplace Injuries: There are many different fields that could expose people to potential neurological damage.
+- Workplace Injuries: Many different fields could expose people to potential neurological damage.
 While common examples include fields that work with heavy machinery such as construction, even desk jobs run the risk of traumatic brain injuries.
 For example, someone could slip and fall down the stairs at work.
 This can lead to serious brain trauma.

-Vehicular Accidents: Auto accidents typically have the potential to lead to a traumatic brain injury.
+- Vehicular Accidents: Auto accidents often have the potential to lead to a TBI.
 When someone collides with another vehicle or object, their head could strike the steering wheel, windshield, dashboard, or window.
 This could cause serious trauma to the skull and the brain tissue inside.
-Serious accidents could even lead to a wrongful death.
+Serious car accidents could even lead to wrongful death.

-Pedestrian Injuries: When people are walking down the street, they are vulnerable to large, heavy, fast-moving cars.
+- Pedestrian Injuries: When people walk down the street, they are vulnerable to large, heavy, fast-moving cars.
 If a driver is distracted, they could collide with a pedestrian, leading to a litany of serious injuries, including potentially catastrophic brain damage.
 Everyone should look both ways before crossing the street and pay attention while driving.

 These are only a few of the many different causes of traumatic brain injuries; however, these accidents can cause many different brain injuries that everyone should take note of.Types of Traumatic Brain Injuries

-There are numerous types of brain injuries that are diagnosed in different manners.
+Numerous types of brain injuries are diagnosed in different manners.
 While some classes of brain injuries can be diagnosed using a physical exam alone, others could require lab testing or imaging to get a better idea of what is happening inside of the skull.
 Examples of traumatic brain injuries include:

-Car Insurance: Drivers are required to have car insurance in case they wind up in an accident where someone is injured.
+- Car Insurance: Drivers are required to have car insurance if they wind up in an accident where someone is injured.
 If someone is injured by a driver who doesn't have car insurance, they should still be held responsible for the individual's injuries.